EdgelessPE/ept/doc/en/nep/definition/2-context.md

 * Example value: `X64`
 * Example:
     ```toml
-    # Used in conditional fields
+    # Use in conditional fields
     if = 'Arch=="X64"'
     ```